-- Page 2--

 This was our third and final cave of the day.

-We ran out of time before we could explore this one but took a look anyway.
+We ran out of time before we could explore it but took a look anyway.

 Like they say "There's always tomorrow".